How Much Life Can You Donate? [Infographic]

 Each day, 17 people die waiting for an organ transplant.
-About 107,000 people in the U.S. are currently waiting for an organ transplant that could save their lives.
+And, more than 100,000 people in the U.S. are currently waiting for an organ transplant that could save their lives.

-"In Illinois, patients typically wait 5–6 years for a kidney transplant from deceased donors, which is less than the average wait time in other states," says Juan Carlos Caicedo, MD, transplant surgeon and director of the Hispanic Transplant Program at Northwestern Memorial Hospital.
+"In Illinois, patients typically wait five to six years for a kidney transplant from deceased donors, which is less than the average wait time in other states," says Juan C. Caicedo Ramirez, MD, surgical director of the Northwestern Medicine Liver Transplant Program and director of the Northwestern Medicine Hispanic Transplant Program.

 How and what can you donate?